Glennis Andrews and Fiona Norton (collab)

 Anna Hamilton, Laura Tuffley, Diana Kiernan, Christine Lomas

-Wendy Talbot, Sarah-Jane Brown, David Makin, Gavin Darby, Ilona Duffy, Ian Roberts, Venessa Denver,
+David Makin, Gavin Darby, Ilona Duffy, Ian Roberts,

-plus other local artists displaying their work in the 'Shed Gallery' at various times.
+Local artists are invited to display their work in the 'Shed Gallery' at various times

 We now have a team of supporters/volunteers helping us to broaden the base of the gallery's work in a number of ways.
 Their input is an important part of the efficient running of the Gallery, and helping to make the work accessible, in a friendly atmosphere.They bring with them many skills and talents, but we are also running training/craft sessions for our volunteers so they may develop their skills whilst they are part of the team.